vpenso/scripts/docs/net/sr-iov.md

   - Virtual devices are referred to as **Virtual Functions** (VF)
 * By default, SR-IOV is disabled and the PF behaves as a regular PCIe device

-Physical Function:
+Physical function:

 * Function of a PCIe adapter that supports the SR-IOV interface, advertises by the device's SR-IOV capabilities
 * Used to **dynamically allocate VFs** controlled by the PF via registers encapsulated in the capability
+* The max. number of VFs limited by the device hardware (up to 256 acc. to spec.)
+* Typical supports L2 sorter/switcher, link controls

+Virtual function:

 * Each VF's PCI configuration space can be accessed by...
   - its own bus, slot and function number (Routing ID)
   - a PCI memory space, which is used to map its register set
-* The max. number of VFs limited by the device hardware (up to 256 acc. to spec.)
+* Can move data in and out of DMA
+* Dedicated Tx/Rx queues

 SR-IOV drivers are implemented in the Linux kernel: